Sensory Olympic Games Summer Camp At Home Ideas

 Sensory Olympic Games for a Sensory Backyard Summer Camp theme.

-What is great about all these ideas is you can do them with one of multiple kids.
+What is great about all these ideas is you can do them with one or multiple kids.
 If you decide to include some others in your sensory backyard summer camp, here are some fun ways that you can divide into teams (or countries) and have more of a party theme.

 Proprioception & Vestibular Olympic Game Ideas

-Some great ideas for proprioception and vestibular olympic games ideas include:
+Some great ideas for proprioception and vestibular Olympic games ideas include:

 • Ring Toss